julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, April 17, 2025.
+Friday, April 18, 2025.
 Quote of the day:

-> "In politics stupidity is not a handicap." - Napoleon Bonaparte
+> "Men can only be happy when they do not assume that the object of life is happiness." - George Orwell